danielwinterbottom/MG5aMC_PWG_HJJ/README.md

               foldy     5    ! number of folds on  y  integration foldphi   2    ! number of folds on phi integration

 To ensure the integration grid etc is accurate enough the following parameters are used with the instructions below.
-Since these are run as parallel jobs you would need to adjust these parameters if you use a different number of jobs:
+Since these are run as parallel jobs you would need to adjust these parameters if you use a different number of jobs.
+These were chosen based off the recomendations in https://twiki.cern.ch/twiki/bin/viewauth/CMS/PowhegBOXPrecompiled :

               ncall1  2500  ! number of calls for initializing the integration grid itmx1    1     ! number of iterations for initializing the integration grid